 From the data presented in the table it is easy to see that the average score on Step 3 is lower compared to the first two exams, but the distribution of scores is also narrower (lower standard deviations).

 On USMLE Step 3, there is no significant skewing of the score distribution.
 The actual and projected percentiles are nearly the same.
-The largest deviation from the normalized curve is at score 225 and is +2.13 percentile points.
-All other differences are < 2 with an average accuracy of ±0.46 points.
+The largest deviation from the normalized curve is at score 230 and is -4.66 percentile points.
+All other differences are less than that with an average accuracy of -0.91 points.